Titanfall (video game): Reception

 Reviewers noted how the game borrowed from games in other genres, such as DOTA and League of Legends.
 McCaffrey of IGN considered the AI soldiers both a valuable game mechanic and "worthless fodder" at once.
 Edge called Titanfall "a game of time management", spent planning when timers will deplete and activate powers.
 Peter Bright of Ars Technica wrote that the nature of the Titan timers turned every mode into a deathmatch, regardless of objective.
-IGN's McCaffrey referred to the experience point "grind" and the Titanfall timer as the game's "two economies".
+IGNs McCaffrey referred to the experience point "grind" and the Titanfall timer as the game's "two economies".
 He also praised Respawn for not using microtransactions with the game, especially with burn cards.
 Writing for Edge, Neil Long compared burn cards to FIFA Ultimate Team's power-ups.
 Whitehead of Eurogamer wrote that the game begins to drag after level 25 and slows into a grind, though its flow overall is effortlessly cool, like a "first-person Crackdown".
 Watson said that "the combat challenges are dull and repetitive".

 Edge wrote that Titanfalls major issue was the Xbox One, which performed less admirably compared to the PC version.
-GameSpot's Chris Watters acknowledged that the PC's higher resolution was expected and that the Xbox 360 version had an even lower resolution, frame rate issues, and texture pop-in, though it still handled the game well.
+GameSpots Chris Watters acknowledged that the PC's higher resolution was expected and that the Xbox 360 version had an even lower resolution, frame rate issues, and texture pop-in, though it still handled the game well.
 Peter Bright of Ars Technica wrote that the game's visuals were "lacking", with flat lighting and static environments.
 OXMs Mikel Reparaz thought that the title should have been a launch release, where it would have been easier to overlook its sparse content.
 Minding the processing power behind the battles, the reviewers were not particularly impressed by the graphics.
-Eurogamer's Dan Whitehead compared the game's aesthetics to Pacific Rim and District 9.
+Eurogamers Dan Whitehead compared the game's aesthetics to Pacific Rim and District 9.